208cai5099/Nutrient-Tracker/README.md

 ## GUI Interface via tkinter

-nutrient_tracker.py (Updated 10/7/22)
+nutrient_tracker.py (Updated 10/8/22)

 The original version of this script asks the user for their food consumption in the console.
 Now, this updated script creates a
 GUI using the tkinter package for the user to interact with the program.
 The script creates a window that displays a logo for the nutrient tracker and has fields for the user to type in the name of the food and the amount eaten in grams.
-The program will ask the user for an alternative input if the input name is not found in the database, and it can offer other foods items with characters that match those in the input.
+The program will ask the user for an alternative input if the input name is not found in the dataframe of food info, and it can offer other foods items with characters that match those in the input.
 The program will also not accept any non-numeric input for the amount.
 The entries are all saved as separate rows in an already existing txt file titled 'nutrient_log.txt'.
 The file uses Date, Food, Amount, Calories, Carbohydrate, Protein, and Fat as the columns, and there must be an empty line at the bottom of the file in order for the entries to be saved in a readable and processable format for visualization (see below).
 Although it's a txt file, the entries are delimited by commas like a csv file so that it can be converted into a dataframe using the pandas package.